Login Form

 #Login page background

-You can customize the styling of your login page from step one through CSS or other means, to match your brand’s look and feel.
+You can customize the styling of your login page through CSS or other means, to match your brand’s look and feel.

 Do not put any interactive elements or UI on your login page.
 Users will only be able to interact with the login form.